 2. All those excuses you make to justify “fixing” things for your child?
 Your child begins to internalize them.
 They become a part of who he thinks he is, and he will use those same excuses to avoid accountability at school, and later on when it’s time to find a job.

 Eventually, your child will learn that if he acts like he can’t do it, someone will come around and do it for him.
-This is what we call “learned helplessness.”
+Psychologists have a term for this, it’s called learned helplessness.